memories.sh logomemories.sh

 1. A memory write/update enters memory mutation handlers.

-2. Graph extraction produces node and edge candidates from memory content and metadata.
+2. Graph extraction produces node and edge candidates from memory content and metadata, including the memory's own memory node.

-3. upsert.ts ensures schema, upserts nodes, writes memory-node links, writes evidence-backed edges, and prunes stale links for edited/forgotten memories.
+3. upsert.ts ensures schema, upserts nodes, writes memory-node links (self, type, tag, etc.), writes evidence-backed edges, and prunes stale links for edited/forgotten memories.

 Behavior is best-effort: memory writes stay available even if graph indexing fails.